underscoreio/essential-slick/src/pages/5-data_modelling.md

 The most important points are:

-- We can separate the specific profile for our database (H2, Postgres, etc...) from our schema using *dependency injection*.
+- We can separate the specific profile for our database (H2, Postgres, etc).
-  We assemble a database layer from a number of traits, leaving the profile as an abstract field that can be implemented ("injected") at runtime.
+  We assemble a database layer from a number of traits, leaving the profile as an abstract field that can be implemented at runtime.

 - We can represent rows in a variety of ways: tuples, `HList`s, and arbitrary classes and case classes via the `<>` method.

-- We can represent individual values in columns using arbitrary Scala data types by providing `ColumnTypes` to manage the mappings.
+- We can represent individual values in columns using arbitrary Scala data types by providing `ColumnType`s to manage the mappings.
   We've seen numerous examples supporting typed primary keys such as `UserPK`, sealed traits such as `Flag`, and